 Regularly wash or replace filters.
 Consider installing a timer switch on your bathroom fan, so that it runs only as long as it is required.

-In the winter, let the fan push warm air toward the floor and in summer, switch the direction and draw air upward, cooling the room and ensuring constant airflow.
+In the winter, let the fan push warm air toward the floor.
+In spring, switch the direction and draw air upward, cooling the room and ensuring constant airflow.

 They'll help keep your home cool in summer and warm in winter.